 Don’t want to sell your idea and rarther see it through yourself?
 Another way inventors can get their idea financed is by taking out loans.
 Talk to your bank to discover which loans you are eligible for.

-You can typically apply for a business development loan, although it highly depends on your credit score.
+You can typically apply for a business development loan, although it highly on whether you have a good credit score.
 Alternatively, look for government loans that have more favorable terms.

 Family and Friends